Juliand6/Tic-Tac-Toe/README.md

 **Leaderboards Requirements**
 - When the leaderboards page is pulled up, there will be a box in the center of the page.
 In the box will be the full leaderboards graphic.
 There will be a scroll bar if the full leaderboard doesn't fit.
+- There will be an input box above the leaderboards where the user can search a specific name, and the leaderboards will filter by the name entered.

 **Widgets Requirements**
-- There will be a music/spotify widget on the multiplayer and singleplayer pages underneath the 3x3 grid.
+- There will be a music widget on the multiplayer and singleplayer pages underneath the 3x3 grid.
 It will show up in a minimized form, and expand if the mouse hovers over it.
 - There will be a weather widget which will be on all the pages except for homepage.
 It will be located to the left of the page in a minimized form.
 When moused over, it will expand.